ducks/ii-rust-talk/deck.md

 ### Slice type

+Another data type that does not have ownership is the slice.
+Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.

 Write a function that takes a string and returns the first word it finds in that string.
 If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.